jimhigson/oboe.js-dissertation/markdown/3_Background.md

 approval to take place in the browser because for the knowledgeable user any decision would be possible.
 Separated from data stores by the public internet, the client is also a poor place to perform data aggregation or examine large data sets.
-For non-trivial applications these restrictions encourage a middle tier to execute business logic and produce aggregate data.
+In non-trivial applications these restrictions encourage a middle tier to execute business logic and produce aggregate data.